 Funds for this award can be used for: compensation to the SFP 7-17 facilitators, meals for the families who are participating in the SFP 7-17 sessions, SFP 7-17 supplies, incentives, and childcare.
-Funds can also be used for wrap-around services which includes but is not limited to individual counseling, SFP boosters, tutoring, Life Skills Reimagined, and mentoring.
 Please contact the assigned CJCC contact if you have any questions.